 Note: This re-enrollment lockout will not apply if the member is medically frail, residing in a domestic violence shelter or living in a state-declared disaster area.

 If your income is below the poverty level and you fail to contribute to your POWER Account, you will be enrolled in the HIP Basic, in which members are required to make co-payments.
 Co-payments are required each time members visit a doctor or hospital other than for preventive care, family planning services or a true emergency.
-Co-payments may range from $4 to $25 per visit.
 Unlike POWER Account contributions, which belong to members and could be returned if the member leaves a program early, co-pays cannot be returned to the member.